-We support enhanced retirement income security for all Manitobans, including access to widely available, effective and innovative retirement income solutions.
+We support enhanced retirement income security for all New Brunswickers, including access to widely available, effective and innovative retirement income solutions.
 Individuals saving for retirement seldom know either the amount of retirement income they can draw from those savings or how long those savings must last.

 To help address this, the 2019 federal budget proposed two measures - Variable Payment Life Annuities (VPLAs) and Advanced Life Deferred Annuities (ALDAs).
-These products pool individuals' longevity risk, to provide an enhanced and more secure source of earning in retirement for Canadians.
+These products pool individuals' longevity risk, to provide an enhanced and more secure source of retirement earnings for Canadians.

-Our industry supports these measures; however to provide the broadest possible access for Canadians, we support standalone VPLAs as well as VPLAs also being made available to members not in large Defined Contribution plans.
+Our industry supports these measures.
+To provide the broadest possible access to Canadians we support standalone VPLAs as well as VPLAs being made available to members not in large Defined Contribution pension plans.

-In order to provide sustainable, affordable retirement income arrangements for older Manitobans, we encourage the government to monitor and parallel forthcoming federal measures to introduce ALDAs and VPLAs as new income options.
+In order to provide sustainable, affordable retirement income arrangements for older New Brunswick residents, we encourage the government to monitor and parallel forthcoming federal measures to introduce ALDAs and VPLAs as new income options.